What to know before starting

 Note that the Sequentia testnet will also have an initial asset issued through the coinbase of the genesis block, which will be called “TESTUSDT” and will simulate the first stablecoin issued on Sequentia.
 However, in the testnet, regular users will not be able to generate TESTUSDT themselves, either through a block subsidy or otherwise.
 Instead, they will have to use testnet faucet services or ask other community members to send them testnet tokens in order to get started.
 This is because the behaviour of the testnet should reflect the behaviour of the mainnet as closely as possible, and indeed, only Tether, Inc. is supposed to issue USDT (and, in any case, not via block subsidy, but with the issueasset command).

 The signet does not yet feature the next most important milestone in Sequentia’s development: Bitcoin Anchoring.
 In a nutshell, Bitcoin anchoring is a consensus rule which requires Sequentia blocks to have a reference to Bitcoin blocks, such that both chains always reorganize together and cross-chain operations such as atomic swaps can happen in real-time (instead of being subject to lengthy timelocks) as a result of this reorg-protection.
-This feature will be developed in the next months, together with a front-end interface (wallet) for multiple devices and the first Bitcoin-Sequentia DEX, enabling p2p swaps between assets issued on the Sequentia Network and BTC on the mainchain or the Lightning Network, at which point we will launch the Sequentia mainnet.
-In 2025, sometime after the network's initial launch, we will propose a hard fork to the Sequentia Network to open up the federation of block producers to market-based participation.
+This feature will be developed in the next phase of Sequentia's development, together with a front-end interface (wallet) for multiple devices and the first Bitcoin-Sequentia DEX, enabling p2p swaps between assets issued on the Sequentia Network and BTC on the mainchain or the Lightning Network.
+Combined with the free market for transaction fees, these make up the "minimum viable product" required for launching the Sequentia mainnet.
+Sometime after the network's initial launch, we will propose a hard fork to the Sequentia Network to open up the federation of block producers to market-based participation.

 Note that you can opt to try the demo commands by launching your own custom (local and private if you so choose) signet rather than connecting to our public signet (currently Signet 1).
 Since we are actively developing Sequentia and making changes almost daily, the most practical way to test Sequentia might be using your own custom network, which will be unaffected by tests, upgrades, or even outages on the public signet.
 For this reason, we suggest and provide instructions for launching your own custom signet network.
 If you want to connect to Signet 1, try the default configuration included in the release on Github instead - all demo commands should work either way.